Hiraoka-Group/rsu-project/docs/source/reprod.rst

 Overview
 --------------------
-Here are the results of the scripts.
+Here are the outputs of the scripts used to generate the results in the paper.
+You can reproduce the results by running each script.

-For more details, please refer to the individual pages.
+For more details on the scripts, please refer to the individual script pages.

 :doc:`Script 1 <scripts/script1>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^